Who is this course for?

 How much will it cost?

-£9250 over two years (£4,625 per year).
-In addition, there is a fee of £1,530 per year to cover the cost of flights and accommodation for a residential at LSBU.
+The fees for this course are £4,625 per year.
+In addition, there is a fee of £1,570 per year to cover the cost of flights and accommodation for a residential at LSBU.
 Applicants can apply to Student Finance to have their fees paid subject to eligibility.

 Note: applicants applying through Trackers as a Higher Apprentice are subject to different fee arrangements to include mentorship.
 Further information is available through Trackers (www.gov.je/trackers)